mbridak/WinterFieldDayLogger/README.md

 ## Caveats
 This is a simple logger ment for single op, it's not usable for clubs.
+WFD only has a generic digital mode designator 'DI', which gets exported to the cabrillo file.
+But ADIF and CloudLog needed something else, So I Chose RTTY.
+Feel free to change it to what ever you will use.
+Just search for the two places in the code 'RTTY' is used and Bob's your dads brother.

 ## Initial Setup
 When run for the first time, you will need to set your callsign, class, section, band, mode and power used for the contacts.
 This can be found at the bottom of the screen.